Is there a Foreign Gift Tax in the US?

 Why isn’t the Gift Taxable?

-The reason why the gift is not taxable to the U.S. person, is because the gift is not income.
-The reason the gift is not taxable to the foreign person giving the gift, is because non-resident alien (NRA) is not required to comply with IRS gift tax rules (absent gifts of USRPI).
+The reason why the gift is not taxable to the U.S. person is that the gift is not income.
+The reason the gift is not taxable to the foreign person giving the gift is that a non-resident alien (NRA) is not required to comply with IRS gift tax rules (absent gifts of USRPI).
 Nevertheless, the IRS wants to know about the foreign gifts received by the U.S. Person when the threshold for reporting is met.
+Here are some examples of gift reporting and a summary of the thresholds for reporting.

 Unreported Foreign Gift?

 When a person meets the threshold for filing a gift but fails to do so, they may be subject to fines and penalties.
 If a person receives a CP15 Notice, they are under strict time requirements to reply — and time is of the essence to lodge a timely response.
-This is a penalty on the reporting noncompliance — but it is not a foreign gift tax as it is not based on any income associated with the gift.
+This is a penalty for reporting non-compliance — but it is not a foreign gift tax as it is not based on any income associated with the gift.
+Here is a detailed summary of Form 3520 Penalties and how to abate or remove them.

 Golding & Golding: About our International Tax Law Firm